 One really cool trick that you can do is use a battery to start a fire.
 Note that doing this will drain the battery, so don’t do this if you actually need the battery!

 You will need a battery and something which is metal but can ignite.
 Steel wool is the best option, but not everyone will have it laying around.
 A gum wrapper also works really well and is probably easier to find.

 Take your steel wool (or metal gum wrapper cut into a thin strip) and touch it to both ends of the battery.
 A spark will form instantly and ignite the steel wool.
 Quickly use this to light your tinder.

 If the steel wool doesn’t light right away for some reason (like your battery juice is low), you can create sparks by rubbing the steel wool on the battery ends.

 It will cause current to go through the wires and heat them up until they ignite.

 You can also take a piece of metal, like a paperclip, and rub it against both ends of a battery at the same time.
 Sparks will form and these sparks can be used to light tinder.

 14. Fire Piston/Fire Syringe

 A fire piston is an airtight cylinder with a plunger in it.
 When you push down on the plunger, it creates a huge amount of pressure.
 The pressure creates heat, which can be transferred to tinder.

 There are a bunch of different ways to make fire pistons at home.
 You don’t even need any unique materials.
 So, you could build one of these in a SHTF situation where you run out of lighter fluid.

 Below is a video showing how to make a mini DIY fire piston.
-There’s also this video for a large one.
 There are plenty of other ways to do it, so check out other videos and tutorials.

 15. Instant Cold Pack, Zinc Powder, Salt, and Water

 Got an instant cold pack in your first aid kit?
 Then you can use it to start a fire.